website watertownhistory.org

 The Exchange Hotel begins to wear a spring-like look of neatness and

 order.
-Mr. J. B. Van Alstine is trimming up his trees, cleaning off his sidewalks and
+Mr. J. B. Van Alstine is trimming

-guests.
-This old and favorite public
+comfortable for his guests.
+This old and

-house loses none of its merits and popularity.
+favorite public house loses none of its merits and popularity.
+Long may it flourish.
+WD

 12 15 VAN ALSTINE HOUSE FIRE